LucasDelfino92/morrowindsharp/gameplay.md

   - Only activate **Intervention Improved - NoScript.esp**.
   - If you installed [**RR Mod Series - Ghostgate Fortress**](https://www.nexusmods.com/morrowind/mods/45822) earlier, [**download this edited plugin**](https://www.mediafire.com/file/bkgmk6536oiesmy/Intervention_Improved_v1.2a_%28Sigourn_Edit%29.zip/file) instead, which moves the location of the Ghostgate Temple Marker.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
+- [**Lucky Strike - a Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) by R-Zero: add as Luck-based Critical Strike mechanic reminiscent of the one in Daggerfall.
 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.
 - [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283?) by Merlord: adds starting equipment, based on the items seen in the images in the class selection screen for vanilla classes, or on major/minor skills for custom classes.
 Compatible with Chargen Revamped - Expanded Lands (CREL).
 - [**Morag Tong Writ Fix**](https://www.nexusmods.com/morrowind/mods/47788/) by Lurlock: overhauls Morag Tong writs and also adds punishments and rewards for completing your missions, depending on whether you were caught.